 The quality of your customer relationships can determine the long-term success of your business.
 The key is good communication.
 The more effectively you communicate with your clients, the better your long-term relationships will be.

-An effective communications strategy starts with the sales process and is part of every aspect of the services that you provide.
+An effective communication strategy starts with the sales process and is part of every aspect of the services that you provide.
 To get started, use these five key components to develop an effective long-term communication strategy.

-1. Select The Right Clients
+1. Select The Right Customers

-- Does this client have success potential?
+- Does this customer have success potential?

 2. Set Expectations Early

 Once you’ve determined that a customer is a good fit for your business, it’s critical that you work with them to set expectations from the beginning of the sales process.

 For example, what are your customer’s expectations regarding time to value?
 Do they expect you to transform their business in one month?
 Six months?
 Make sure you and your customer are in alignment with what to expect and how soon they can expect to see results.

 Aligning your sales pitch and service delivery will help ensure that your relationship with your customer has a solid foundation from the start.